-i.
-Integral membrane proteins: are large protein molecules and embedded directly within the lipid bilayer, many integral membrane proteins called transmembrane proteins span the lipid bilayer with proteins exposed on both sides of the membrane (closely attached protein).
-And represent important structures for transportation of various molecules though cell membrane includes protein channels, protein carrier or called transporter, or specific receptors such as G-protein specific receptor (will discussed these types in next lecture).
+- I. Integral membrane proteins: (closely attached protein) are large protein molecules and embedded directly within the lipid bilayer, integral membrane proteins called transmembrane proteins or called integrins span the lipid bilayer with proteins exposed on both sides of the membrane proteins linked to both cytoplasmic protein filaments and extracellular matrix(ECM) components.
+These linkages produce a continuous exchange of influences, in both directions, between the ECM and the cytoplasm.
+And represent important structures for transportation of various molecules though cell membrane includes protein channels, protein carrier or called transporter, or specific receptors such as G-protein specific receptor.
+(Will discussed these types in next lecture). - II.
+Peripheral membrane proteins: are small protein molecules and not inserted into the lipid bilayer but are associated with the membrane indirectly (loosely attached), found on the exterior and interior surfaces of membranes, attached either to integral proteins or to phospholipids (head group).
+Peripheral proteins, along with integral proteins, may serve as enzymes, as structural attachments for the fibers of the cytoskeleton, or as part of the cell's recognition sites.
+These are sometimes referred to as "cell-specific" proteins.